leigh-hackspace/website-hugo/content/blog/2024/raspberrypi-32channel-adc/index.md

 I bought all the parts needed along with stackable headers for the Hat, so when the boards can back it was time to soldering it all up.

+{{< image src="images/pcb_bare.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

 A single bare board looks like this.
 As you can see, and from the PCB design, I added text to the boards to show which IC is controlled by which GPIO on the Raspberry PI, just to help with deployment.

-{{< image src="images/pcb_bare.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

 ### How to go about soldering it all up

-then we are here
+{{< image src="images/pcb_rasp_connector.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

+A simple gotcha was to solder the GPIO header FIRST.
+I went through a board figuring that one out, thankfully it was just IC sockets and was more painfully to remove than just throw away the board.

+{{< image src="images/pcb_sandwich.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

+Next was trying to figure out how to make all the connectors straight.
+Single line headers are somewhat fiddly to get straight, common techniques are solder one into place, while holding then do the rest.
+As I had several blanks it was easier to make a PCB sandwich so holding them in place with small bull dog clips.

+{{< image src="images/pcb_conn_complete.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

+You can see in the picture all the headers are straight so I used this technique for adding in the IC holders and completed the PCB soldering quite quickly.

+{{< image src="images/pcb_first.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

+All the connectors, sockets and resistors in place with an EEPROM ready for testing.
+It provided the same results as the breadboard prototype so I knew it was working for the EEPROM at least, and testing each location I found the moisture sensor worked as needed.

+The design worked and I was happy with it, however I also thought it was somewhat hard to determine the direction of connectors (they are marked on the board), so I went one step further and bought some coloured connectors.

+{{< image src="images/finished_hat.jpg" width="150x" height="200x" class="is-pulled-right" title="">}}

+As you can see this is much more appealing and make is significantly easier to see the connection orientation and what the jumpers are for.
+I used red for positive, black for negative and yellow for signal.
+I matched the orientation to the sensor I had.